JehhS/JehhS/README.md

 - 💽 PostgreSQL, MongoDB
 - 💬 Git, SCRUM

-after finishing a full-time Bootcamp i´m looking to start developing in this wonderful world of programming.✨
+After finishing a full-time Bootcamp I'm looking for an opportunity to start developing in this wonderful world of programming.✨

 - 📫 [Twitter](https://twitter.com/JereSantochi)
 - 💬 [LinkedIn](https://www.linkedin.com/in/jeremias-santochi/)